 To report a fire in any location call 000.

-Visit the Queensland Fire and Rescue Services website for the latest news on fire incidents on the Sunshine Coast.
+Visit the Queensland Fire and Emergency Services website for the latest news on fire incidents on the Sunshine Coast.

 Before you leave your house, check your route via council's list of road closures and road closure maps for the Sunshine Coast.

 Standard Emergency Warning Signal